5. Visualization#

 Seaborn Datasets

-Seaborn comes with several datasets that are commonly used for learning data science and machine learning.
+Some of the Seaborn built-in datasets are commonly used for learning data science and machine learning.

 Name |